Reinforcement-learning-based Algorithms for Optimization Problems and Applications to Inverse Problems

+\item \emph{Theoretical convergence}: While theoretical results on the convergence of GA for nonconcave functional forms of $\mathcal{L}$ in infinite solution spaces are lacking, this work provides an asymptotic convergence analysis for REINFORCE-OPT.

+\item \emph{Limitations of GA theory}: Existing theoretical works on GA assume either a finite solution space \cite{Rudolph1994,BhandariMurthy1996,GreenhalghMarshall2000}, a concave objective $\mathcal{L}$ \cite{State1995}, or focus on general evolutionary algorithms rather than GA \cite{Rudolph1996, Rudolph2013, ChenHe2021}.
+We believe that the advantage of REINFORCE-OPT over GA and PSO in locating the global maximum for problem (\ref{opt}) stems from the reliable updating mechanism of gradient ascent in the $\bm{\theta}$-space. \end{enumerate}

-In this paper, we study the theory of using a reinforcement learning (RL) algorithm to search for an iterative method to solve the following general inverse problem: \\ (\textbf{IP}) Given the sequence of sample data $\{ \bm{y}^\delta_k\}^K_{k=1}$ of a random variable $\bm{y}^\delta$, estimate the solution $\textbf{x}_e$ of the operator equation of population model
+The second task in this work is to apply REINFORCE-OPT to solve a stochastic formulation of the following general inverse problem: \begin{itemize} \item[ ] (\textbf{IP}) \emph{ Given an observed value of the random variable $\bm{y}^\delta$, estimate the solution $\textbf{x}_e$ of the following model